This page was reviewed under our medical and editorial policy by

 Two-thirds of women who develop ovarian cancer are diagnosed after menopause, at age 55 or older.

-Those with a mother, sister, grandmother or aunt who has had ovarian cancer are also high risk for ovarian cancer.
+Those with a mother, sister, grandmother or aunt who has had ovarian cancer are also at high risk for ovarian cancer.

 There are more than 30 different types of ovarian cancer, with most identified based on the name of the cell in which the cancer originates.